x-limitless-x/blakedrumm.com/_posts/2023-01-24-cannot-generate-sspi-context.markdown

 We were no longer having an issue with the SDK Service crashing after this change.

 Relevant Article: [https://learn.microsoft.com/system-center/scom/install-with-rc4-disabled#configure-the-encryption-types-allowed-for-kerberos](https://learn.microsoft.com/system-center/scom/install-with-rc4-disabled#configure-the-encryption-types-allowed-for-kerberos)

+---

+## :page_with_curl: How to fix #2
+You may also resolve the above issue by fixing SPN information for the MSSQLSvc:
+1. `nslookup` the SCOM SQL Database Instance(s)
+2. Update the SPN information for the SQL Service Account with the following command:
+   `setspn -S MSSQLSvc/SERVER.contoso.com:1433 emea\SQLSVCaccount`
+3. Check SPN for SQL Service Account:
+   `setspn -L emea\SQLSVCaccount`

 ![Page Views](https://counter.blakedrumm.com/count/tag.svg?url=blakedrumm.com/blog/cannot-generate-sspi-context/)